3ricsonn/PyDFCat/README.md

 - [x] Open and display PDF-Files.
 - [ ] Duplicate pages within a PDF document.
 - [ ] Copy, cut and past pages within the document.
-- [ ] View copied and cut pages in clipboard tab.
+- [ ] View copied and cut pages in the clipboard tab.
 - [ ] Delete specific pages from a PDF document.
 - [ ] Add new pages from an existing PDF document.